-The above problems can be solved efficiently through trusted computing [11], [10].
+The above problems can be solved efficiently through trusted computing (Wilhelm, 1999; 1998).
 By equipping the agent platform machines (agent owner, agent executors) with TPM chips, all involved parties are bound by trust.
-Each agent platform machine can use the TPM feature of remote attestation in order to be informed the level of trust of another agent machine concerning an agent.
+Each agent platform machine can use the TPM feature of remote attestation in order to be informed of the level of trust of another agent machine concerning an agent.
 In that way, an agent executor can know before taking control of an agent if this agent was issued by an agent machine that is not compromised, or that this agent was not tampered with by any other agent machine.
-In similar fashion, an agent won't be transmitted to an agent executor that has malicious behavior (works as a trojan, virus, worm or zombi machine) since through the TPM's remote attestation this will be evident and the machine won't pass the remote attestation tests.
+In similar fashion, an agent will not be transmitted to an agent executor that has malicious behavior (e.g., works as a trojan, virus, worm or zombi machine) since through the TPM's remote attestation this will be evident and the machine will not pass the remote attestation tests.

-3.1 Mobile Agent System Security in Disaster-Crisis Management
+3.1.
+Mobile Agent System Security in Disaster-Crisis Management

-Mobile agents can be used efficiently in systems where collection, distribution of data and manipulation on those data is of vital importance.
-Thus, mobile agent systems make a very suitable candidate for use in crisis management systems as indicated in [4].
-In a crisis scenario, after a disaster situation, a mobile team of a wide variety of authorities are dispatched in the area in order to minimize the disaster effects.
+Mobile agents can be used efficiently in systems where collection, distribution of data, and manipulation on those data is of vital importance.
+Thus, mobile agent systems make a suitable candidate for use in crisis management systems as indicated in (Hein & Toegl, 2009).
+In a crisis scenario, after a disaster situation, a mobile team of a wide variety of authorities are dispatched in the area to minimize the disaster effects.
 The obvious choice would be to establish a voice communication network for the efficient cooperation and management of the team.
 However, a better handling of the crisis situation require much more than voice data.
-The data exchanged in a crisis management network might be on site photos, documents, notes, voice recordings (i.e. witness testimonies) or a mixture of the above.
+The data exchanged in a crisis management network might be on site photos, documents, notes, voice recordings (i.e., witness testimonies), or a mixture of the above.
 Thus, the communication requirements indicate that there is a need for a fully functional computer communication distributed network.
-It can be assumed that an IP based distributed network can suffice.
+It can be assumed that an IP-based distributed network can suffice.
 Each member of the team can be equipped with a computer system able to connect to the network and run the services provided by this network.

 This computer system can be any device that can support network IP communication regardless of the network channel communication that it employs.
-Therefore, there can be a wide variety of devices involved in a crisis management network, like notebook or desktop computers, PDAs and smartphones under 3G-GSM, 802.11 or Tetra channel network.
+Therefore, there can be a wide variety of devices involved in a crisis management network, such as notebook or desktop computers, personal digital assistents (PDAs), and smartphones under 3G-GSM, 802.11, or Tetra channel network.